-To unlock the full potential of telehealth services, it is evident that there needs to be a focus on patient-centered care.
+To unlock the full potential of telehealth services, it is evident that there needs to be a focus on patient-centred care.
 Even with the advent of telehealth and healthcare agencies and providers turning to the digital, there is a lack in patient adoption.
-There are broadly three reasons associated this lack in adoption of telehealth services:
+There are broadly three reasons associated with this lack in the adoption of telehealth services:

 Keeping in mind the points above, in asking people to use telehealth services, we’re asking them to transition from a familiar system to one that they may perceive as unchartered territory.
 Given the environment of health services today, services and agencies that provide healthcare don’t only want patients to look at telehealth as a temporary solution but rather introduce them to the new ecosystem of the future of healthcare and change their mind about its authenticity and usefulness.

 The good news is that each of the problems mentioned above can be addressed by using good telehealth design principles.